addu390/addu390.github.io/_posts/2024-06-08-spatio-temporal-index.md

 <hr class="clear-hr">

 <details open><summary class="h3">1.
 Foundation</summary>
+<p>To understand the need for spatial indexes, or more generally, a way to index multi-dimensional data.</p>
 <img class="center-image-40" src="./assets/posts/spatial-index/no-sort-no-partition-table.svg" />
 <p class="figure-header">Figure 1: Initial Table Structure</p>
 <p>Consider a table with the following fields: <code>device</code>, <code>X</code>, and <code>Y</code>, all of which are integers ranging from 1 to 4.
 Data is inserted into this table randomly by an external application.</p>